MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 Ingest data that is already prepared and stored in your lake houses into Dynamics 365 Customer Insights - Data quickly and seamlessly using Delta Lake.
 Key benefits include:

 - Direct integration with stored data in delta lake format.
-No need for intermediate data copies in .parquet format or additional transforms.
+No need for intermediate staging data copies in .parquet format or additional transforms.
-- Faster insights for only the data that has last changed.
+- Faster insights due to processing data that has last changed rather than the full data set.
 - Efficient and scalable way of handling and processing data in real time.
-- More meaningful segments and personalized experiences.

 [!INCLUDE [public-preview-banner](./includes/public-preview-note.md)]

 ## Prerequisites

+- Data stored in online services may be stored in a different location than where data is processed or stored.
+By importing or connecting to data stored in online services, you agree that data can be transferred.
+[Learn more at the Microsoft Trust Center](https://www.microsoft.com/trust-center).

+- The Customer Insights - Data service principal must have Storage Blob Data Contributor to access the storage account.
+For more information, see [Grant permissions to the service principal to access the storage account](connect-service-principal.md#grant-permissions-to-the-service-principal-to-access-the-storage-account).

 - The user that sets up the data source connection needs at least Storage Blob Data Reader permissions on the Azure Data Lake Storage account.

-- Customer Insights - Data must have at least Storage Blob Data Contributor permissions to the storage location.

-- Data in your Data Lake Storage must be in delta format
+- Data in your Data Lake Storage must be in delta format.

+- The delta table can't be in the container root directory.

 ## Connect to Delta Lake data from Azure Data Lake Storage